-This 10-second Trump clip is the best Biden ad of the 2020 Presidential campaign
+This 10-second Trump clip is the best Biden ad of the 2020 presidential campaign

 Or just to make the person look stupid.
 Either way.

 Old tweets, interviews, hot mic audio bragging about sexual assault, it’s all out there.
-The fodder file has only grown over the past four years, with CNN’s Daniel Dale constantly, and expertly, fact-checking every Presidential declaration.
+The fodder file has only grown over the past four years, with CNN’s Daniel Dale constantly, and expertly, fact-checking every presidential declaration.

 The proliferation of mobile video has made using past remarks against politicians a new cornerstone of political advertising.